 Since 2006 I have been working as a Licensed Massage Therapist in Port Townsend, Washington.
 I started my business In Balance Therapeutic Massage at that time.
 As my skills in massage grew, I became increasingly curious about helping clients who can be debilitated by the sensations of pain and anxiety, hoping to learn more about the mind-body connection to help clients manage their pain and suffering.
 This curiosity was the second thread of inspiration that led me to become a mindfulness meditation teacher.

-Continuing my development as a mindfulness teacher, I have been trained to teach the Mindfulness-Based Stress Reduction program, the “gold standard” in mindfulness courses.
-I am currently a Qualified MBSR Teacher.
+Continuing my development as a mindfulness teacher, I have been trained and Certified by Mindfulness Northwest to teach the Mindfulness-Based Stress Reduction program, the “gold standard” in mindfulness courses.
 (Click “MBSR” in the menu to see upcoming classes.)

-In 2023 I will become certified in Body-Oriented Coaching through the internationally accredited Somatic School in the U.K. This is a very exciting and logical “next step” in my work as a mindfulness teacher and bodyworker.
-I will be scheduling 1:1 client counseling sessions at the massage office.
-Are you curious?
-Please contact me and/or make an appointment at the afore-mentioned link!
+In 2023 I will become certified as a Body-Oriented Life Coach through the internationally accredited Somatic School in the U.K. This is a very exciting and logical “next step” in my work as a mindfulness teacher and bodyworker.
+I will be scheduling 1:1 client counseling sessions at the massage office as soon as I receive certification.

 My personal experience with mindfulness training has helped me create a loving relationship with my own body and spirit.
 I have more patience, increased kindness, and forgiveness- toward my complicated mind and emotions- as well as towards others.
 It is this path to inner knowing and acceptance that is what I hope to share with you.